umair-azam/Challenge_Task/Readme.md

 crucial "Space Beacon" microservice using Helm.

+## Mission Tools

+To accomplish our mission, we will be utilizing the following tools:

+1. Terraform: A tool for provisioning and managing infrastructure as code.
+2. Docker: A platform for packaging applications into containers.
+3. Helm: A package manager for Kubernetes, facilitating deployment and management of applications.

 ---

-## Mission Tools
+## Mission Logs

-Please refer to the [Mission Log](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) for a detailed log of our journey, including the
+Please refer to the [Mission Log](#Mission Logs) for a detailed log of our journey, including the

 steps taken, decisions made, and any encountered cosmic anomalies.